Skip to main content

 5. Verify streaming resolution

 • After restarting, open Discovery+ and tap your profile icon → Settings → Video Quality.
-Select 720p if the device is on Wi-Fi; choose Auto on a stable 5 GHz network.
-(That usually fixes the buffering for good.)
+Pick 720p on Wi-Fi; switch to Auto if you’re on a stable 5 GHz network.

 • Try a different network: tether your phone via hotspot (Band 41 LTE/5G) and open Discovery+ in a browser.
-This rules out home-router firewall issues faster than you’d think.
+This cuts through home-router firewall issues faster than you’d expect.

-• Use a different HDMI port or cable: swap from HDMI 1 to HDMI 3 on your TV.
-Older cables can drop the HDCP 2.2 handshake, and that’s a silent killer for streaming.
+• Swap HDMI ports or cables: move from HDMI 1 to HDMI 3 on your TV.
+Older cables can drop the HDCP 2.2 handshake—silent, but deadly for streaming.

-• Test on a second device: open Discovery+ on your phone while the TV is off.
-If it plays smoothly, the problem’s likely your TV hardware or firmware.
+• Test on a second device: open Discovery+ on your phone while the TV stays off.
+If it plays smoothly there, the problem is probably your TV’s hardware or firmware.

-• Give the app storage room: Android TV → Settings → Apps → Discovery+ → Storage → Clear Cache.
-Do this monthly to avoid “low disk” stalls.
+• Free up app storage: Android TV → Settings → Apps → Discovery+ → Storage → Clear Cache.
+Do this monthly to dodge “low disk” stalls.

-• Use a wired connection for 4K titles: plug an Ethernet adapter into your Apple TV USB-C port or Fire TV Ethernet dongle.
+• Go wired for 4K titles: plug an Ethernet adapter into your Apple TV USB-C port or Fire TV Ethernet dongle.
 Then set Settings → Network → Wired.
-(Wired connections just work better for high-res streams.)

 Alex Chen